Latanoprost: Pharmacokinetics

-Latanoprost is absorbed well through the cornea and completely hydrolysed to the active latanoprost acid.
-Highest concentrations of the acid in the aqueous humour are reached two hours after application, lowering of intraocular pressure starts after 3 to 4 hours, the highest effect is found after 8 to 12 hours, and its action lasts at least 24 hours.
-When latanoprost acid reaches the circulation, it is quickly metabolised in the liver by beta oxidation to 1,2-dinor- and 1,2,3,4-tetranor-latanoprost acid; blood plasma half life is only 17 minutes.
-The metabolites are mainly excreted via the kidney.
+Latanoprost is absorbed well through the cornea.
+As an ester prodrug, it completely hydrolyses to the active latanoprost acid upon absorption to become biologically active.
+Highest concentrations of the acid in the aqueous humour are reached two hours after application, lowering of intraocular pressure starts after 3 to 4 hours, with its highest effect found after 8 to 12 hours, and its effect still present for at least 24 hours.
+When latanoprost acid reaches the circulation, it is quickly metabolised in the liver by fatty acid beta oxidation to 1,2-dinor- and 1,2,3,4-tetranor-latanoprost acid; blood plasma half life is only 17 minutes.
+The metabolites are mainly excreted via the kidney, with 88% of the topical dose and 98% of an intravenous dose being recovered in the urine respectively.

 The activation and deactivation pathway is analogous to the one of tafluprost (at least up to the tetranor-metabolite); compare Tafluprost#Pharmacokinetics.

 Chemistry

 Stability

 Latanoprost exhibits thermal and solar instability.
 The concentration of latanoprost stored at 50 °C will decrease by 10% every 8.25 days.
 When stored at 70 °C the concentration will decrease by 10% every 1.32 days.
 Ultraviolet light, for example in sunlight, causes rapid degradation of latanoprost.